TomekSc/MeshSlicer/README.md

 This is a simple Blender addon to slice a silmple mesh with multiple planes at once.
 Unlike other existing add-ons, this tool performs correct slicing while the plances are intersecting with each other.
 This has similar slicing functionality to 3D Max's Pro Cutter.

-**Create Slicers:**
-Allows to create 1,2 or 3 perpendicular plane templates at world (0,0,0) position, that can be quickly used to slice an object.

-_Size of slicers_ - size of Blender units of generated slicers.

 **Perform Slicing**
 Select at least two meshes and press the Slice button.